Cancer Support Services at the Cancer Institute

 Appearance Specialist—To further help female cancer patients with their appearance issues, we have a licensed cosmetologist on staff.
 She provides patients with private consultations designed to help them look and feel their best during treatment.
 Free wigs are available from the American Cancer Society Wig Bank.

-Support Groups—Patients have access to a variety of cancer support groups.
-For a complete list, visit gwinnettmedicalcenter.org/support.
+Classes & Support Groups—Patients have access to a variety of cancer support groups and classes.
+View a complete list of our cancer support groups and classes.

 Resource Center—Provides an array of information to help educate and support men and women diagnosed with cancer.